girmaD/Trip-Planner/README.md

 * [Contact](Contact)

 ## Introduction
 Planning a trip is not an easy task.
-Getting reliable information of activities and restautants at a given city is eases some of the headaches with planning trips.
+Getting reliable information of activities and restautants at a given city eases some of the headaches with planning trips.
 Studies show that most people plan their stay on their way to their trip.
 Isn't it better if a user is given an application that provides activities, restaurants for a given city as well as a weather icon showing what kind of weather awaits a user on each day of his/her stay.
 Our Application does exactly that!

 This application presents a trip planner.
 It provides a user with an important information to plan his/her trip.
 A user selects the city of his/her choosing from the option of cities provided and specifies the dates of his/her arival and departure to that city.
 The application renders an option for the user to add activities and/or restaurants in all the days of his/her stay.
 The application also presents a weather icon for each day of the stay - paving the way for the user to choose either indoor or outdoor activities depending on the weather.
 In a rainy day, a user may choose indoor activities from an array of avtivities rendered by the application.